VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

 4. Check new files created in resource directories, and navigate to `sql` one  - there are plenty of terraform files and `*.tfstate`.
 Open this file in the text editor and investigate its content.

-5. Secret management notes
+5. Secret management
   [Lab01 - infrastructure secrets 2](https://miro.com/app/board/uXjVPUuX2NQ=/?moveToWidget=3458764534018073640&cot=14)
   Terraform knows how to get a secret - there is already a pre-defined function for that.
 There is a function to generate secrets in general (yay!), besides that, it's possible to pass a secret as a 'secret' type rather than plain text (yay2!).
 Eventually, the password is in plain text in the state file (not yay at all).

-## Notes
+## Takeaways

-- Terraform keeps ‘state’ that allows keeping track of the deployed resources and well as restoring them.
+- deployment via CLi is quick but it's not sustainable over time, it does not provide any way to track changes
+- deploying resources has plenty of auxiliary steps
+- Terraform does not release you from understanding how resources are connected/dependend
 - Terraform requires a bit of preparation
-- deploying resources has plenty of auxiliary steps

-## Pain points

-- if you would like to deploy a new environment you would have to copy all files
-- your secrets are stored in plain text in `.tfstate` file
-- it's code, it requires validations
-- no automation
+- Terraform uses `provider` (think of it as library) to interact with Azure, Kubernetes, or generic resources like password, files etc.
+- it is possible to import existing resources to terraform (not covered in this lab)
+- Terraform keeps ‘state’ that allows keeping track of the deployed resources and well as restoring them
+- Terraform can create resources (in Azure, generic like passwords etc.), fetch data from existing ones and pass outputs for further usage
+- Terraform configuration files are code therefore should be treated in the same way as any other programming language